Mega-Fi/megafi-docs/landing/docs/hedge/options-trading.md

 **Underlying**: The token the option is based on (e.g., ETH).

-**Exercise Window**: 1-hour period before expiry when option can be exercised.

 **In-the-Money (ITM)**: Option has profit potential.
 - Call: Underlying price > strike